"My H has been stolen! Awww, that's how people know it's a Honda. Why would you drive a Honda if you can't show it off?"

 - The ABC in Australia has used a lissajous curve for its logo since 1963.
 The logo itself has been updated a few times, starting off as a line, then it gained width, then became 3D.

 - Nine Australia has used nine dots since the 70s.
 They dropped the dots in 2006, but relaunched them again in 2008, and many Aussies saw the drop as the start of Channel Nine's Dork Age.

 - Parodied on ABC's Channel Nine Show, the main joke apparently being that it wasn't actually on Nine.

 - Cartoon Network's checkerboard logo, still used on its Vanity Plate years after its on-screen identity was changed to a white C on a black square and black N on a white square in 2004.
 The font (David Berlow's Eagle Bold) remains consistent between both, and has seen increased use on the channel outside of the logo.

 - CNN's connected letters, largely untouched since their 1980 sign-on.
-The only real change, made at some point in the 80s, was that the "C" was made less wide, while the first "N" became wider.
+The only real change (aside from being changed to red from yellow), made at some point in the 80s, was that the "C" was made less wide, while the first "N" became wider.
 Often parodied.

 - NHK's three eggs.